What does it mean to extract audio from video?

 Does SoundSlicr upload my video?

-The MVP is designed for browser-based processing without an intentional backend upload step for video audio extraction.
+The current version is designed for browser-based processing without an intentional backend upload step for video audio extraction.

 Why can video extraction be slow?